 Today on Friday, January 10th, 2020 the world of music lost another legend.
 It is sad news to find out that one of the true heroes in music is gone.
-Neil Peart, the former drummer for the band Rush has passed away at the age of 67.
-Peart passed today after a battle with brain cancer.
+Neil Peart passes away at the age of 67.
+The former drummer for the band Rush passed today after a battle with brain cancer.
 Peart may be gone but his legacy will live on forever.

 What can you say about the man that has not already been said?
 What a career on the drums he had.
 Peart was born on September 12, 1952.
 He would go on to be one of the greatest drummers of all time.
-His influence and impact resonate with some of today’s best drummers.
+His influence and impact resonate with some of today’s best drummers in music history.
 He was their teacher and they became his students.

 Peart was the drummer for the legendary rock band Rush.
 He made up the band with Geddy Lee who provided lead vocals, bass, and keyboards.
 While Alex Lifeson provided vocals and guitar.
 The Trio was a musical powerhouse.
 Rush was based out of Toronto, Ontario Canada.
 They would become a worldwide phenomenon.
 Peart was essential to the group’s style of playing as well as their arranging of lyrics.
 Peart provided lyrics for a lot of Rush’s big hits.
 If it had not been for Rush finding Peart in 1974, the group would not have become one of the greatest rock bands of all time.
 We knew them to be, throughout their history.
 His precise playing and timing on the drums was magical and seemed superhuman at times.
 Peart was destined to be a drummer, that was evident.